vegaprotocol/specs/protocol/0039-MKTD-market_depth_calculation.md

 * Cancel an existing order, verify MD
 * Amend an existing order for both price and quantity, verify MD
 * Cancel an order and replace it with the same order values, verify the MD sees an update
-* Enter into auction
-* Leave auction
 * Do nothing for many minutes, make sure subscribers do not timeout/fail
 * Send a large spike of order updates, make sure the system does not stall
-* Sequence number increments for each emitted book update
+* Sequence number increase for each emitted book update
-* Updates that are not received/processed by the client are not buffered on their behalf